National Lottery Community Fund: Big Fund

 The National Lottery Act 2006 gave Big Lottery Fund (The National Lottery Community Fund) the powers to handle non-Lottery as well as Lottery funding.

-Big Lottery Fund has managed non-Lottery programmes on behalf of OCS, the Department for Education and the Welsh Assembly Government.
+Big Lottery Fund has managed non-Lottery programmes on behalf of OCS, the Department for Education and the Welsh Government.
 The organisation's non-Lottery funding is branded distinctly and promoted independently from Lottery funding.

 Big Potential

-The Big Potential programme delivered grant funding to eligible charities and social enterprises with the aim of improving the sustainability, capacity and scale of organisations in order that they may deliver greater social impact.
+The Big Potential programme made grants to eligible charities and social enterprises with the aim of improving the sustainability, capacity and scale of organisations in order that they may deliver greater social impact.
 The programme was run by Social Investment Business and its £20m investment pool closed in 2017.